int3/js2py/README.md

 * `a[i]` in JS will return `undefined` if `i >= a.length`, but in Python it raises an `IndexError`.
 * No support for `call` / `apply`.
-* There are probably more; find out for yourself and file bugs!
+* There many more; pull requests are welcome!

 [1]: https://github.com/ariya/esprima
 [2]: https://github.com/int3/pyesprima